kelseybaker/DataJournalism-Fall23/assignment1.md

 * Draw your eye first to the most important pieces of information?
   - 5

-Make sense?
+* Make sense?
 For example, if it discussed heat, did it use the color red to communicate the degree of heat rather than, say, blue?
-5
+  - 5
-Overall I liked the graphics used.
+  - Overall I liked the graphics used.
 The “complexity of intubating a child” graphic was really helpful and straightforward.
 It’s not a graphic displaying data, but is instead a picture graphic comparing adult versus child airway size/complexity.
 Size makes sense to me without seeing the graphic, but I thought the graphic added value by showing how they are actually structured differently due to age.
-Type (1-5)
+* Type?
-5- in this case, I think a minimalistic approach to type is helpful.
+  - In this case, I think a minimalistic approach to type is helpful.
 The phrases used add value to the picture.
-Color (1-5)
+* Color?
-4- airways are easy to spot and are blue.
+  - 4- airways are easy to spot and are blue.
 Maybe so much gray is a little boring though??
 Or maybe it’s nice because it makes airways easier to see.
-Creativity
-Did the piece use some creative elements to good effect?
-As in, to emphasize those areas that could draw someone in, or to add detail where needed, but not just random visual or story junk that distracts you?
-4
+* Creativity?
-I thought the map and the airway graphic were well done and helpful.
+   - 4- I thought the map and the airway graphic were well done and helpful.
 Aside from the lists in map results sometimes being unhelpful (if I know a quality hospital is 50 miles away from my home in Wilmington, NC, I don’t really need to know about the three that are 100-150 miles away).
-I think they should have had graphics to show any concentration of deaths (by hospital or by state/region).
+   - I think they should have had graphics to show any concentration of deaths (by hospital or by state/region).
 Also, of the 1440 deaths listed in JAMA research, whether or not the deaths rose, fell, or remained steady between 2012 and 2017.

 -------------------------
 ## Data story pitch